 The IWT is a member of the Irish Environmental Network (IEN) and through the IEN receives core funding from the Department of Communication Climate Action and Environment.

-We are active members of the European Environmental Bureau and Sustainable Water Network (SWAN).
+We are active members of the Seas at Risk, Sustainable Water Network (SWAN), and European Environmental Bureau.

 Marine Advocacy Officer: Grace Carr